somenewaccountthen/blocktube_scripts/README.md

 ## Block/Hide videos based on age
+The age of a video is a text string.
+Some examples are '1 week', '4 weeks', '2 months', 14 years'.
+We refer this as the 'age text'.
-- hideToday: Hide videos with ages that contain 'x hour', 'x hours' and '1 day'.
+- hideToday: Hide videos with an age text that contains 'hour' or 'hours' or '1 day'.
-- hideDays: Hide videos with ages that contain 'x days'.
+- hideDays: Hide videos with an age text that contains 'days ago'.
-- hideWeek: Hide videos with ages that contain 'x week'.
+- hideWeek: Hide videos with an age text that contains 'week ago'.
-- hideWeeks: Hide videos with ages that contain 'x weeks'.
+- hideWeeks: Hide videos with an age text that contains 'weeks ago'.
-- hideMonth: Hide videos with ages that contain 'x month'.
+- hideMonth: Hide videos with an age text that contains 'month ago'.
-- hideMonths: Hide videos with ages that contain 'x months'.
+- hideMonths: Hide videos with an age text that contains 'months ago'.
-- hideYear: Hide videos with ages that contain 'x year'.
+- hideYear: Hide videos with an age text that contains 'year ago'.
-- hideYears: Hide videos with ages that contain 'x years'.
+- hideYears: Hide videos with an age text that contains 'years ago'.